What is Dridex malware?

 Some of the previous versions of this malware used to have a fairly unique persistence mechanism which researchers called “invisible”.
 It was dubbed so because the malware’ dynamic link library (DLL) was saved on a disk, and a registry value was generated to run the malicious DLL at system startup just only before the PC would be turned off.

 The new version of Dridex’s maldocs contains hundreds of URLs from which to download the malware.
-This approach makes malware hard to take down by hosting providers and domain registers.
+This approach makes malware hard to take down by hosting providers, removal tools, and domain registers.
 It also increases the chances of downloading the payload.
 Security controls need to block a big number of URLs to prevent the malware from being downloaded.

 Dridex was once again updated and stopped using the debug output message loop.
 Malware actors also switched their defense evasion technique from the usage of XSL Script Processing (ID T1220) to Signed Binary Proxy Execution using Rundll32 (ID T1218.011).